 Why you should apply the Code of Practice and use this guidance.

-Both PNC and LEDS will be running concurrently until the PNC is decommissioned, and therefore data may appear on both in that period, although not all data in each system will be replicated.
 The structure of the LEDS platform will allow the addition of further new data sets in future.
-For example, Missing and Found Persons capability in LEDS will be a new data set specific to LEDS.
+For example, Missing and Found Persons capability in LEDS will be a data set specific to LEDS, which evolves once PNC is no longer in use.

 Products are simpler to deliver and are designed so that they can evolve rapidly over time.
 They will be released at different intervals as they mature, and forces are working with the programme to adopt products as they are released, in an order and at a pace that suits them.
 Non-police organisations are also preparing to on-board.